varnholt/esri_shapefile_loader/README.md

 # ESRI Shapefile Loader

-A shapefile stores nontopological geometry and attribute information for the spatialfeatures in a data set.
+A shapefile stores nontopological geometry and attribute information for the spatial features in a data set.
 The geometry for a feature is stored as a shape comprising a set of vector coordinates.

 ## Specification